david-nossebro/david-nossebro.github.io/src/content/blog/setup-git-repo-on-server/index.md

 warning: You appear to have cloned an empty repository.
 ```

 As another test I added a textfile and pushed it.
-It all seems to work so far, so time for some celebration! 🎉
+It all seems to work, so time for celebration! 🎉

 - [x] Try it out and celebrate! 🥳 ✅